Todd1561/TANTyper/README.md

 Types the specified keys out to whatever window has focus in an endless loop.

+## Download

+The latest release can be found in the 'Releases' section or click [here](https://github.com/Todd1561/TANTyper/releases/download/v1.0/TANTyper.exe).

 ## Examples
 Type 'hello' in endless loop
 `tantyper.exe "h,e,l,l,o"`